“Naturopathic Medicine is an Art”: Get to Know Dr. Elisheva Neffinger

 Bloom Natural Health is thrilled to welcome Dr. Elisheva Neffinger to the practice.

-Dr. Neffinger specializes in women’s health, nutrition, weight management, acne, dermatology, and tick-borne illnesses.
+Dr. Neffinger specializes in women’s health, nutrition, weight management, acne, dermatology, tick identification, and mold illness.
 She graduated with honors from the University of Bridgeport, where she earned her doctorate in naturopathic medicine.

 Learn more about Dr. Neffinger below!